May 18 and 19, 2019

 Sycamore Shoals will once again be the scene of war during the Siege of Fort Watauga.
-The event lasts from 10:00 am to 4:00 pm on Saturday, May 19th and 10:00 am to 3:00 pm on Sunday, May 20th.
-Step back in time as you visit the fort, militia camps, British encampment, and Native American camp.
+The event lasts from 10:00 am to 4:00 pm on Saturday, May 18th and 10:00 am to 3:00 pm on Sunday, May 19th.
+Step back in time as you visit the fort, militia camps, British loyalist encampment, and Native American camp.
 Be immersed in the 18th century as you witness daily aspects of colonial frontier life.
 See the clash of two cultures as the attack on fort Watauga is recreated at 1:00 pm on Saturday and 2:00 pm on Sunday.
 Also, attend our auction of 18th century reproductions on Saturday.

 For more information on this and other exciting events at Sycamore Shoals please contact the park at 423-543-5808 or visit the park’s website at www.sycamoreshoalstn.org.
 Admission to the event is free so bring the entire family and see how your ancestors played a crucial role in our region’s history and in the formation of our nation.
 Witness the 18th century come to life, hear the rattle of muskets, smell the campfire smoke, and come “Share in the Glorious Cause of Liberty” at the Siege of Fort Watauga.
 This event is sponsored by The Washington County Regiment of North Carolina Militia and The Friends of Sycamore Shoals State Historic Area.